Courtney Love

 A shot from the film 'Straight to Hell'

-But the initial enthusiasm of the novice actress quickly faded, and she decided to dedicate herself to music, especially since she had already attempted to form her own band, "Sugar Baby Doll."
-She auditioned for the position of vocalist in the band "Faith No More," but the musicians, initially seeking a female voice, ultimately decided to use a male vocalist.
+But the novice actress's initial enthusiasm quickly faded, and she decided to focus on music—especially since she'd already tried forming her own band, "Sugar Baby Doll."
+She auditioned for the vocalist position in "Faith No More," but the band, initially seeking a female voice, ultimately went with a male vocalist.

 Sugar Baby Doll